intelligentEarth/Bayeslands_Workshop/README.md

 **pyBadlands** was an extension to Badlands that allowed for easy manipulation of model parameters, input files, execution, etc via the Python programming language.

 **Bayeslands** uses pyBadlands and applies Bayesian inference to the Badlands models to essentially provide estimates of error.
 It runs 1000's of Badlands models with slightly different parameter choices, and compares the results against a 'known' solution to estimate an error.
+There are different versions of Bayeslands being developed that use different techniques (paralleltempering, surrogate assissted) to optimise accuracy and exploration efficiency in the models with different trade-offs.

 ## Jupyter in a nutshell